Last Updated on 28 November 2025 by Cycloscope

 The South African border is 8km from Lesotho and it’s open until 6 pm in Summer and 4 pm in other seasons, keep this in mind if crossing the Lesotho border late, you might get stuck.

-Another thing that you should know, especially if you’re not a citizen of South Africa or Lesotho, is that your South African visa keeps on running while you’re in Lesotho, in fact eating up your day’s allowance. if you run out of South African visa time while in Lesotho you’ll be given only a 7-days extension.
+Another thing that you should know, especially if you’re not a citizen of South Africa or Lesotho, is that your South African visa keeps running while you’re in Lesotho, in fact, eating up your day’s allowance.
+If you run out of time on your South African visa while in Lesotho, you’ll only be given a 7-day extension.

 Where to stay (and not to stay) around Sani Pass

-There are several options when it comes to accommodation at or near Sani Pass.
+There are several accommodation options at or near Sani Pass.
 At the Lesotho border, there’s the popular/infamous Sani Mountain Lodge, which claims to be the highest pub in Africa.
 We stayed there and we absolutely don’t recommend it, in this article, we explain why.

-Until a few years ago the Sani Mountain Lodge was the only place to stay but now several more places have been open in the immediate vicinity.
-The nearest is Masoba Soba, which offers rooms and rondavels for a fraction of the price (560 Rand), it also has a shop, a bar, and a restaurant.
+Until a few years ago, the Sani Mountain Lodge was the only place to stay, but now several more places have been opened in the immediate vicinity.
+The nearest is Masoba Soba, which offers rooms and rondavels for a fraction of the price (560 Rand).
+It also has a shop, a bar, and a restaurant.

 Another place that looks very nice is the Sani Stone Lodge, located 3km off the main road (RONDAVEL R1100, DOUBLE ROOM with en-suite – R600.00, BACKPACKERS LODGE with en-suite – R190.00 pp, CAMPING – R90.00 pp).
 The place also has a restaurant and a bar.

-While some problems like lack of heating and hot water are reported also there, the prices are certainly on another league when compared to the Sani Mountain Lodge.
-We would love to hear your comments about these places if you happen to stay there.
+While some problems, like a lack of heating and hot water, are also reported there, the prices are certainly in another league compared to the Sani Mountain Lodge.
+We would love to hear your comments on these places if you stay there.

-Further down the road, there’s also a local homestay and a few lodges are available in the village of Rofolatsane.
-We stayed at Saint James Lodge and loved it, although at 300 Rand per person in a dorm is not really on the cheap side, you can also sleep in cheaper basic rondavels or in a nice campsite.
-Saint James is located in the premises of the homonymous School so there are kids around.
+Further down the road, there’s also a local homestay, and a few lodges are available in the village of Rofolatsane.
+We stayed at Saint James Lodge and loved it.
+Although at 300 Rand per person in a dorm, it’s not really on the cheap side, you can also sleep in cheaper basic rondavels or in a lovely campsite.
+Saint James is located in the premises of the homonymous School, so there are kids around.

-Also in Rafolatsane is the Molumong Eco Lodge, which looks promising from their website, we’ve only seen it from far away.
+Also in Rafolatsane is the Molumong Eco Lodge, which looks promising on their website; we’ve only seen it from afar.

 Visiting Sani Pass on a guided tour

-If you don’t have your own vehicle and are not willing to hike up the pass, there are several companies who offer guided tours by 4×4 up and down the pass.
+If you don’t have your own vehicle and don’t want to hike up the pass, several companies offer guided 4×4 tours up and down the pass.

-Tours may start from Durban or Underberg, have different prices, and offer different experiences, you can check prices and availabilities on Viator, which has a dozen different interesting options.
+Tours may start from Durban or Underberg, have different prices, and offer different experiences.
+You can check prices and availability on Viator, which offers a dozen interesting options.

 Road trip to Sani Pass – what to bring and general precautions